JayiaWang/JayiaWang/README.md

 - 👋 Hi, I’m @JayiaWang
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in bioinformatics.
-- 🌱 I’m currently working on plant transcriptomics and epigenomics
+- 🌱 I’m currently working on plant transcriptomics and epigenomics.
 - 💞️ I’m learning python.
 - 📫 How to reach me ...